rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 Can you (and your employees) spot fake money?

 In another example, in 2014, a Richmond, Virginia-based hairstylist and janitor produced (and distributed) between $10,000 and $20,000 in fake bills over the course of two years.
-She took $5 bills and soaked them in a degreaser, scrubbed off the ink with a toothbrush and let them dry.
-Then she used a Hewlett-Packer ink jet printer to print images she’d scanned of $50 and $100 notes onto the blank bills.
+She took $5 bills and soaked them in a degreaser, scrubbed off the ink with a toothbrush, and let them dry.
+Then she used a Hewlett-Packer inkjet printer to print images she’d scanned of $50 and $100 notes onto the blank bills.
 Technology was also a key player when a Lawndale, California resident put more than $7 million in fake bills into circulation between 2004 and 2008.
 He pulled it off, in part, using ink jet and laser printers purchased from a local Staples store.
 (Mental Floss)

-In fact, more than $147 million (and as much as $200M) in fake U.S. currency is circulating globally (according the most recent data available from the U.S. Secret Service), and roughly 60 percent of that is circulating in the United States itself.
+In fact, more than $147 million (and as much as $200M) in fake U.S. currency is circulating globally (according to the most recent data available from the U.S. Secret Service), and roughly 60 percent of that is circulating in the United States itself.
 In the U.S., the $20 bill is the most common counterfeit denomination, but the $100 bill is the most common outside of the United States.
 (CNBC)

-The US Secret Service shares how to spot fake currency in their “Know Your Money” pdf including key differences in the portrait of the president or statesman on the bill, differences in the Federal Reserve and Treasury Seals, differences in the printed borders, differences in serial numbers and in the paper itself, including photos.
+The US Secret Service shares how to spot fake currency in their “Know Your Money” pdf, including key differences in the portrait of the president or statesman on the bill, differences in the Federal Reserve and Treasury Seals, differences in the printed borders, differences in serial numbers and in the paper itself, including photos.

 Download the Know Your Money pdf to email or print out to share with your staff.